cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 }; // total of 16 bytes
 ```

-This means lots of wasted space, and some driver implementation might not completely comform to the standard<sup id="a4">[4](#f4)</sup>, hence all the strict checking procedure to help clear some pretty insidious bugs.<br>
+This means lots of wasted space, and some driver implementation might not completely conform to the standard<sup id="a4">[4](#f4)</sup>, hence all the strict checking procedure help to clear some pretty insidious bugs.<br>

-Note that the actual uniform type can differ from the public interfaces the effect exposes to artists and runtime properties.
+> Note: the actual uniform type can differ from the public interfaces the effect exposes to artists and runtime properties.
 Through [property target](pass-parameter-list.md#Properties) system, every single channel can be manipulated independently, without restriction of the original uniform.

 <b id="f1">[1]</b> Shaders for systems with procedurally generated mesh, like particles, sprites, post-effects, etc. may handle things a bit differently [↩](#a1)<br>
 <b id="f2">[2]</b> [OpenGL 4.5, Section 7.6.2.2, page 137](http://www.opengl.org/registry/doc/glspec45.core.pdf#page=159) [↩](#a2)<br>